burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Declaring a variable as `static const` can improve performance by eliminating unnecessary copying.

-When a variable represents a constant value that does not change and it is not dependent on the potentially recursive invocation of a function, Using `static const` allows the compiler to store the value in fixed memory once.
+When a variable represents a constant value that does not change and it is not dependent on the potentially recursive invocation of a function, using `static const` allows the compiler to store the value in fixed memory once.

 While it might seem that declaring a local variable with the `const` qualifier achieves the same effect, there are key differences.